Akhilesh-Singh-0/Akhilesh-Singh-0/README.md

 >
 > *What does this design accidentally reveal?*

-The first three shaped FlowSpace.
+The first three shaped FlowSpace and Guardrail.
 The last one shaped Luminary's sharing layer.
 Good questions are worth more than fast answers.

 ---